 - Clone an existing environment (you can now clone your live site or staging)

 Everything has one-click install options.
 You can literally launch a new WordPress site in a matter of seconds.
-We have three data center locations available, which allows you to place your website in a geographical location closest to your visitors.
+We have all 15 Google Cloud Platform data center locations available, which allows you to place your website in a geographical location closest to your visitors.
 This ensures low latency and blazing fast load times for your visitors and or customers.
-You can also optionally check the option to configure it for a multisite installation, as well as install WooCommerce.
+You can also optionally check the option to configure it for a multisite installation, install WooCommerce, and install the Yoast SEO plugin.

 WordPress Site Info